dotmake-build/command-line/docs/README.md

     ```c#
     async Task<int> RunAsync()
     ```
-  Optionally the method signature can have a System.CommandLine.Invocation.InvocationContext parameter in case you need to access it:
+  Optionally the method signature can have a `CliContext` parameter in case you need to access it:

   -
     ```c#
-    Run(InvocationContext context)
+    Run(CliContext context)
     ```
   -
     ```c#
-    RunAsync(InvocationContext context)
+    RunAsync(CliContext context)
     ```

   The signatures which return int value, sets the ExitCode of the app.
   If no handler method is provided, then by default it will show help for the command.
-  This can be also controlled manually by extension method `ShowHelp` in `InvocationContext`.
+  This can be also controlled manually by extension method `ShowHelp` in `CliContext`.
   Other extension methods `IsEmptyCommand` and `ShowValues` are also useful.
 - Call `Cli.Run<>` or`Cli.RunAsync<>` method with your class name to run your CLI app (see [Cli](https://dotmake.build/api/html/T_DotMake_CommandLine_Cli.htm) docs for more info).